Harshak-1744/Spr1ng/README.md

 - **mysql-connector-java**: The MySQL JDBC driver that enables your application to connect and interact with the MySQL database.

 - **spring-boot-starter-test**: Provides the necessary dependencies for testing your Spring Boot application, including unit tests and integration tests.

-## How to Run the Project

-1. Make sure you have a MySQL database server installed and running.

-2. Update the MySQL database connection configuration in the `application.properties` file with your database credentials and connection details.

-3. Run the application using your preferred IDE or by executing the main class.

-4. Access the application through the provided endpoints or use tools like Postman to test the APIs.

 ## Documentation and Learning Resources